Denotes work done by Reed as an undergraduate

-Broadly, I am interested in emotion regulation and physical health and well-being in the context of close relationships.
+Broadly, I am interested in emotions, emotional co-regulation, and health in the context of close relationships.
 More specifically, I am interested in studying how emotion regulatory processes within and between individuals influence partners' autonomic and immune functioning over the adult life course.

 Reed.
 R. G., Butler, E. A., & Kenny, D. A. (2013).
 Dyadic models for the study of health.
 Social and Personality Psychology Compass, 7(4), 228-245.

 Reed, R. G., Randall, A. K., Post, J. H., & Butler, E. A. (2013).
 Partner influence and in-phase versus anti-phase physiological linkage in romantic couples.
 International Journal of Psychophysiology, 88(3), 309-316.

 Randall, A. K., Post, J. H., Reed, R. G., & Butler, E. A. (2013).
 Cooperating with your romantic partner: Associations with interpersonal emotion coordination.
 Journal of Social and Personal Relationships, 30(8), 1072-1095.

 Hongu, N., Orr, B. J., Roe, D. J., #Reed, R. G., & Going, S. B. (2013).
 Global positioning system (GPS) watches for estimating energy expenditure.
 Journal of Strength and Conditioning Research, 27(11), 3216-3220.

 Reed, R. G., Butler, E. A, & Weihs, K. L. (2014, March).
 Examination of instability in perceived stress over time as predictive of physical well-being in women with breast cancer.
 Poster presented at the American Psychosomatic Society 72nd Annual Scientific Meeting, San Francisco, CA.